arfazhuss/DinoGame/README.md

 # T-Rex Game - Java Implementation
-The previous directory of this repository was 'DinoGame' which was the original name of this project.
 The Chrome DinoGame, also known as the offline T-Rex game, was created by Google Chrome engineer, Sebastien Gabriel, in 2014.
 The game was designed as a fun way to entertain users when their internet connection was lost.
 The game features a pixelated T-Rex that jumps over cacti and avoids obstacles, with the player earning points for every successful jump.
 The aim was to develop a cross-platform Java version in order emulate the classic gameplay experience throughout Mac, Ubuntu and Windows.

 Here's an overview of the T-Rex game in mac-based machine: